laravel/docs/upgrade.md

 ### Soft Deleting Models Now Use Traits

 If you are using soft deleting models, the `softDeletes` property has been removed.
-You should now use the `SoftDeletingTrait` like so:
+You must now use the `SoftDeletingTrait` like so:

 	use Illuminate\Database\Eloquent\SoftDeletingTrait;